 The Managing of the

 This paper is about the relationship between management, a First World discipline, and the Third World.
 Management is widely assumed to apply in organizations in modern, or postmodern, societies.
-However, a distinctive form of management, Development Administration and Management (DAM), exists and is applied to Third World nation-states, which are deemed in the First World to require modernization.
-This article sets out the institutional and conceptual separation and crossover between management and DAM.
+A distinctive form of management, Development Administration and Management, exists and is applied to Third World nation-states, which are deemed in the First World to require modernization.
+This article sets out the institutional and conceptual separation and crossover between management and Development Administration and Management.
 It then goes on to consider DAM in practice, demonstrating how it, and through it management, are complicit in neo-liberal World Bank interventions in the Third World.

 Social Marketing: An